Employers added 139,000 jobs in May as labor market remains steady

 The nation's unemployment rate held steady at 4.2% for the third month in a row, matching forecasts by economists polled by FactSet.

 Job growth was slightly weaker in May compared with previous months.
-Employers added 177,000 jobs in April and 228,000 in March.
+Employers added 177,000 jobs in April although the Labor Department revised those numbers down to 147,000.

 What it means

-While job growth was lower than in previous months, the data suggests that the job market remains resilient.
+While job growth was lower than in previous months, the data suggests that the job market is holding up

+under tariff pressure.
+Still, economists warn the economy could slow in the coming months.

-Ger Doyle, regional president at global workforce solutions company ManpowerGroup, wrote in an email that the jobs numbers reflect a labor market that is "steady but cautious in the face of ongoing uncertainty."
+The jobs numbers reflect a labor market that is "steady but cautious in the face of ongoing uncertainty," Ger Doyle, regional president at global workforce solutions company ManpowerGroup, wrote in a note.

 Health care companies, along with the leisure and hospitality industry, saw the largest gains in employment last month, adding 62,000 and 48,000 jobs, respectively.
 Federal employment declined 22,000 in May and is down 59,000 since January, according to the Labor Department.

-Still, the labor market remains healthy by most measures, with economists pointing the fact that over 100,000 jobs were added in May is a positive sign.
+However, the addition of 100,000 jobs in May is a positive sign, economists say.

 "Jobs came in slightly better than expected, removing some worries after the very cool ADP report on Wednesday this week," said Brian Mulberry, client portfolio manager at Zacks Investment Management, in a note.